-- Prior to beginning the Bridge curriculum, all Bridge students attend Bridge Bound in Hyden, which is an orientation to the Bridge curriculum and to the University.
-While at Bridge Bound, students participate in activities for their first term courses and are oriented to the rest of their Bridge courses.
-The Bridge curriculum consists of seven courses (21 credits) taken in the first four terms at FNU.
-Additionally, Bridge students take PC700, which is a core course taken by all FNU students.
-Thus, the ADN Bridge entry option is comprised of a total of 24 credits over four terms.
-Students complete the Bridge courses in their communities after attending Bridge Bound. ■ - •--- - In the fourth term of the Bridge year, students return to campus for Crossing the Bridge, when they present their community health projects as part of N409 Community Health Practicum as well as participate in advising, curriculum, credentialing, and role sessions.
+- Prior to beginning the Bridge curriculum, all Bridge students attend Bridge Bound in Hyden, which is an orientation to the Bridge curriculum and the University.
+In the fourth term of the Bridge year, students return to campus for Crossing the Bridge, when they present their community health projects as part of N409 Community Health Practicum as well as participate in advising, curriculum, credentialing, and role sessions.
 All Bridge students participate in a structured peer mentoring program while on campus, during which the Crossing students mentor the Bound students. - After completing didactic management coursework in the MSN program, and prior to beginning clinicals, students return to campus for an intensive Clinical Bound.
 Following successful completion of all Clinical Bound courses, students seamlessly transition into their clinical coursework.